Culture and ceremony: prevention and healing for Indigenous women.

 - Indigenous arts and craft programming for children to foster awareness and involvement of culture from an early age.

-- Two-eyed seeing approach to medical models of care: ie more indigenous doctors, nurses, Elders, and counsellors within mainstream western care.
+- Etuaptmumk (Two-eyed Seeing) approach to medical models of care: ie more indigenous doctors, nurses, Elders, and counsellors within mainstream western care.

 - Indigenous-led substance use intervention programs for women in DTES.